 One of the most popular hairstyles for men right now, the blended fade, is all about seamless transition of hair lengths, rather than a harsh, drastic shift in texture.
 This can be achieved by a talented barber with a sharp razor (and controlled hand).

 Once reserved solely for hipsters, faded haircuts with long hair on the top are now becoming more mainstream.
 It’s an incredibly flattering style, helping to elongate the face and emphasize a set of chiseled, masculine features.

 Although it’s most common to see longer hair of a high fade haircut slicked back into a pompadour, that trend is branching out quickly into mohawk-esque edgy styles.
 If you want to perfect your blonde fade haircut, use plenty of texturizing pomade to keep everything messy yet under control.

 Related Post: 20 Faded Mohawks: Awesome Is What They Are

 #9: Clean Cut Fade

 Ideal for a job interview, Easter Sunday with grandma or even meeting her parents for the first time, this shaved faded cut projects confidence, class and professionalism.
 The cleaner and the tighter the overall appearance, the better.

-Just because you’re wearing your hair in a faded style, doesn’t mean you can’t rock a side part too.
+Just because you’re wearing a fade haircut, doesn’t mean you can’t rock a side part too.
 In fact, hair parted toward the side can create a unique variation to the traditional “pomp” style you see often.

 #12: Flipped Up Buzz